simonpoole/beautified-JOSM-preset/README.md

 ### Understanding the JOSM schema

-Extensions to the original JOSM schema are documented on the [vespucci site](http://vespucci.io/tutorials/presets/).
+Extensions to the original JOSM schema are documented on the [Vespucci site](http://vespucci.io/tutorials/presets/).

 ### Building